schwilklab/lab-resources/safety/schwilk-lab-safety-plan.md

 ### Protocols and Standard Operating Procedures (SOPs) ###

+Experimental methods protocols are at https://github.com/schwilklab/protocols/methods

+The lab safety plan and specific safety protocols are at https://github.com/schwilklab/protocols/safety

 - All experiments have a written SOP.
 See https://github.com/schwilklab/protocols
 - Must explain in layman terms what the experiment is about.
 - Must list the potential hazards of the compounds used or generated during the experiment.
 - Must list what engineering controls are to be in place.